 3. The main divisions of a play or an opera: The drama that the audience attended had five acts.

-2. To reach, to make, or to issue a decision on some matter.
+2. To reach, to make, or to issue a decision on some matter: The members congregated to act on the bill.

 3. To operate or function in a particular way; to perform specific duties or functions: Shirley was acting as a child's substitute mother until her parents were able to return home.